How to send bitcoin from your Material Bitcoin

 Step 6: Go to the shipping section

-Now that you have your bitcoin in your Electrum wallet, we will proceed to send them to another bitcoin address of your choice.
-The amount of bitcoin in your Material Bitcoin badge should now appear on the screen.
-In this case, to send your funds to another address go to the “Send” section at the top left of the screen, and click on the “Recipient” section.
+Now that you have your bitcoin in your Electrum wallet, proceed to send it to another bitcoin address of your choice.
+The amount of bitcoin in your Material Bitcoin wallet should be now on the screen.
+In this case, to send your funds to another address go to the “Send” section on the bottom right of the screen, and click on the “Recipient” section.

 Once you are in the shipping section, the first thing you must select is the destination address (Recipient).
-If you want to convert your bitcoin to euros, you must send your bitcoin to the address of your trusted exchange.
-To copy the address of your exchange, we recommend you to paste it from notepad, as we did before.
-Once you have copied and pasted it, click on the paste symbol to insert the desired address.
+If you want to convert your bitcoin into euros, you must send your bitcoin to the address of your trusted exchange.
+We recommend copying the address from the file saved on Notepad.
+Once you have copied and pasted it, click on the paste symbol to add it .

 Step 8: Choose the amount you want to send